-In order to nominate a candidate for election as a Director at the 2024 Annual Meeting of Stockholders, a stockholder must provide written notice and prescribed supporting information concerning the proposed nominee and the stockholder making the nomination, as set forth in the Company's Bylaws, to the Secretary of the Company by personal delivery or mail not later than January 20, 2024.
+In order to nominate a candidate for election as a Director at the 2025 Annual Meeting of Stockholders, a stockholder must provide to the Secretary of the Company written notice, including the supporting information described under the heading "Corporate Governance - Nominations of Directors," by personal delivery or mail not later than January 18, 2025.
 If the stockholder does not also comply with the requirements of Rule 14a-4(c) under the Exchange Act by providing notice to the Company by such date, the Company may exercise discretionary voting authority under proxies it solicits to vote in accordance with its best judgment on any such stockholder proposal.

-Stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees under Rule 14a-19 under the Exchange Act must comply with the requirements of the Company's Bylaws, including providing the notice required under Rule 14a-19 by January 20, 2024 and complying with the requirements of Rule 14a 19.
-Under the Company's Bylaws, if a stockholder provides notice pursuant to Rule 14a-19(b) under the Exchange Act that the stockholder intends to solicit proxies in support of any proposed nominee and subsequently (A) notifies the Company that such stockholder no longer intends to do so or (B) fails to comply with the requirements of Rule 14a-19(a)(2) or Rule 14a-19(a)(3) under the Exchange Act, the Company shall disregard any proxies solicited for such proposed nominee.
-Upon request by the Company, any stockholder that has provided such a notice of intention to solicit proxies must deliver to the Secretary of the Company, not later than 5 business days prior to the 2024 Annual Meeting of Stockholders, reasonable evidence that the solicitation requirements of Rule 14a-19(a)(3) under the Exchange Act have been satisfied.
+Stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees under Rule 14a-19 under the Exchange Act ("Rule 14a-19") must comply with the requirements of the Company's Bylaws, including the notice required under Rule 14a-19 by January 18, 2025, and comply with the requirements of Rule 14a-19.
+Under the Company's Bylaws, if a stockholder provides notice pursuant to Rule 14a-19(b) that the stockholder intends to solicit proxies in support of any proposed nominee and subsequently (A) notifies the Company that such stockholder no longer intends to do so, or (B) fails to comply with the requirements of Rule 14a-19(a)(2) or Rule 14a-19(a)(3), the Company shall disregard any proxies solicited for such proposed nominee.
+Upon request by the Company, any stockholder that has provided such a notice of intention to solicit proxies must deliver to the Secretary of the Company, no later than 5 business days prior to the 2024 Annual Meeting of Stockholders, reasonable evidence that the solicitation requirements of Rule 14a-19(a)(3) have been satisfied.